KelvinJC/SIMS-Desktop-app/README.md

 # SIMS

-### A secure PC app designed for use by a high school teacher to manage students' records.
+### A secure desktop app designed for use by a high school teacher to manage students' records.

 ### This application is a Graphical User Interface (GUI) with an embedded database.
-With it, the user can keep track of the academic performance of students by storing assessment scores and class attendance logs.
+With it, a user can store records such as scores and attendance logs.
 ### The app also aids the teacher by computing students' total scores from input grades and determining the respective positions of each student in a class.
 <br>

 ## Features:
-* ### Available offline (works without an internet connection).
 * ### Registration and login.
-* ### Storage of academic records
-* ### Class attendance log
-* ### Integration with user's PC directories to allow import of lists of students from existing Excel spreadsheets or CSV files.
+* ### PC integration with user's directories to allow import of lists of students from existing Excel spreadsheets or CSV files.
 * ### Notepad for preparing and saving lesson notes.
 Notes can be exported to MS Word.
 * ### Timetable: a daily outline of classes to be taught.
 <br>